davea42/libdwarf-code/READMEwin-msys2.md

 ## Ninja speed

-cmake will generate ninja makefiles by default, add '-G "Unix Makefiles"' to the cmake command line to generate makefiles for gnu make, but we suggest you use "-G Ninja" for speed and clarity..
+cmake will generate ninja makefiles on mingw by default, add '-G "Unix Makefiles"' to the cmake command line to generate makefiles for gnu make, but we suggest you use "-G Ninja" for speed and clarity..